-The promotion of active mobility and related sustainable transport solutions are vital tools in combatting climate change and are a key focus for us at Rappor.
-Through our transport assessment work, we harness the very latest insight and design methodologies to achieve evidenced proposals that balance meeting our client’s interests and regulatory demands, while also serving the best interests of the local community, the environment and the wider world.
+Promoting active mobility and related sustainable transport solutions are vital tools in combatting climate change and are a crucial focus at Rappor.
+Through our transport assessment work, we harness the latest insight and design methodologies to achieve evidenced proposals that balance meeting our client’s interests and regulatory demands while also serving the local community’s best interests, the environment, and the wider world.

-Consulting throughout the UK and working with both public and private sector clients, we are specialists in all aspects of transport planning, as well as being astute negotiators with local planning and highway authorities.
+Consulting throughout the UK and working with public and private sector clients, we are specialists in all aspects of transport planning and astute negotiators with local planning and highway authorities.

-In a consultative process like transport planning, our experience, our expertise and our understanding of your requirements make the difference between simply contributing to the process and genuinely helping to drive it forward.
+In a consultative process like transport planning, our experience, expertise, and understanding of your requirements make the difference between simply contributing to the process and genuinely helping to drive it forward.

-Our service is very much tailored and personalised, but summarised here are our core highways and transportation services.
+Our service is tailored and personalized, but our core highways and transportation services are summarised here.

 - Access appraisal and design supporting developer due diligence